nathanhornby/abffilter/README.md

 #ABF Members Filter

+##Notice

+This extension was funded by and subsequently open-sourced by [Crocodile Talk](https://www.crocodiletalk.com/).
+This extension is provided as-is and may contain issues, use at own risk.

 ##Synopsis

 ABFFilter Extension for Symphony CMS connects IP banning of the Anti Brute Force extension with the Members extension.